Study time!

 12 Behold, I had led them, notwithstanding their wickedness I had led them many times to battle, and had loved them, according to the love of God which was in me, with all my heart; and my soul had been poured out in prayer unto my God all the day long for them; nevertheless, it was without faith, because of the hardness of their hearts.
 13 And thrice have I delivered them out of the hands of their enemies, and they have repented not of their sins.
 14 And when they had sworn by all that had been forbidden them by our Lord and Savior Jesus Christ, that they would go up unto their enemies to battle, and avenge themselves of the blood of their brethren, behold the voice of the Lord came unto me, saying:

 This is interesting.
 It kind of sounds like Mormon is trying to justify his decision to not lead the Nephites anymore.
 He really doesn't need to justify, because I don't think anyone here would begrudge him his decision, but he is also driving home the point, ONE MORE TIME, why they are destined to fall.
+Over and over, they have been warned.
+Over and over, he has begged and pleaded with them to repent.
+Over and Over they have been given a second chance.
+How many second chances is the Lord going to bestow?
+A ton so far, but that is coming to an end.

 It seems like all we have talked about so far--in the Book of Mormon--has been dark and dreary.
 Hmm.
 Kind of interesting, isn't it?
 Maybe the Book of Mormon isn't all flowers and happiness and promises of eternity.
 Maybe that's not its purpose at all.
 Maybe its purpose is to be a warning.
 A harbinger.
 Maybe it was written to warn us of our downfall if we don't listen, if we don't repent, if we don't change.
 People are people.
 People don't often change.
 We know that.
 It's mainly because we refuse to recognize our mistakes, weaknesses, and mostly our pride.